 2017-18 Award Year

-The 2017-18 Pell Grant Scheduled Award amounts have not yet been set by the U.S. Department of Education.
+- The 2018-19 Award Year maximum and minimum Pell Grant Scheduled Award amounts have not yet been published by the U.S. Department of Education.

 Summer Pell Grant

 Students who do not enroll full-time in the fall and spring semesters usually have some remaining Pell Grant eligibility for the summer.
 Effective with Summer 2018, otherwise Pell eligible students who received 100 percent of their Pell Grant Scheduled Award over the previous fall and spring semesters and who enroll in at least 6 hours (half-time) in the summer will be eligible for additional Pell Grant funds if permitted by their enrollment sttus and EFC.

 - meet all the Basic Student Eligibility criteria, and